 All XK models have Dynamic Stability Control to prevent wheelspin.
-Offered as a standard feature in the XKR, Jaguar’s Computer Active Technology Suspension consists of a two-stage adaptive ride control system that automatically selects firm or soft damping in response to driving style.
+Standard in the XKR, Jaguar’s Computer Active Technology Suspension consists of a two-stage adaptive ride control system that automatically selects firm or soft damping in response to driving style.
 Jaguar claims the XKR coupe will accelerate from zero to 60 mph in a brisk 5.2 seconds.

-Interior These models are theoretically capable of holding four occupants, but they’re really 2+2 models that are suitable for just two passengers.
-Backseat riders should be small in stature in order to fit comfortably.
-Even the front occupants must employ a certain level of dexterity when climbing in and out of the low-slung XKR.
-Passengers enjoy the lush leather and abundant wood trim that decorates the cockpit.
+Interior These coupes and convertibles are theoretically capable of holding four occupants, but they’re really 2+2 models that are suitable for just two passengers.
+Backseat riders must be small in order to fit comfortably.
+Even the front occupants must employ a certain level of dexterity when climbing into and out of the low-slung XKR.
+Passengers enjoy lush leather and abundant wood trim.

-Like their XK8 siblings, XKR coupes and convertibles have heated front seats and a 320-watt Alpine audio system with a six-CD changer.
-Jaguar’s navigation system is standard in the XKR.
-Optional Adaptive Cruise Control uses radar technology to sense vehicles ahead and, if necessary, select a new, more appropriate speed.
+XKR coupes and convertibles have heated front seats and a 320-watt Alpine audio system with a six-CD changer.
+Jaguar’s navigation system is standard.
+Optional Adaptive Cruise Control uses radar technology to sense vehicles ahead and, if necessary, select a more appropriate speed.

-Under the Hood Jaguar’s supercharged 4.2-liter dual-overhead-cam V-8 engine in the XKR coupe and convertible produces 390 hp at 6,100 rpm and 399 pounds-feet of torque at 3,500 rpm.
+Under the Hood Jaguar’s supercharged 4.2-liter V-8 produces 390 horsepower at 6,100 rpm and 399 pounds-feet of torque at 3,500 rpm.
 The six-speed-automatic transmission is produced by the German ZF organization.

-Safety Jaguar’s Adaptive Restraint Technology System (ARTS) includes head and thorax side-impact airbags mounted in the front-seat backrest cushions, and their deployment is based on input from sensors.
+Safety Jaguar’s Adaptive Restraint Technology System includes side-impact airbags with head-protection extensions in the front-seat backrest cushions, and their deployment is based on input from sensors.
 Traction control and all-disc Brembo antilock brakes are standard.
 Emergency Brake Assist produces the shortest possible braking distance in urgent situations.
-Reverse Park Control emits a warning when you approach an obstacle while backing up.
+Reverse Park Control emits a warning when the driver approaches an obstacle while backing up.